Vinfall/UserScripts/README.md

 Given that it's released in public domain, feel free to do whatever you want :)

+Note: this does NOT work in *all releases* page, you need to head to *a specific release tag* for the highlight to work.

 ### Indienova Game Hide

 #### 使用说明